ikanisa/abareyo/docs/supabase/vault-secret-map.md

    - `/metrics` requires the updated token.
    - Edge functions read secrets via `supabase secrets list`.
 6. Revoke old keys in Supabase dashboard / providers.
+7. If CI reports a `reports/sbom/gitleaks.json` finding, treat it as a blocking incident: revoke the exposed secret immediately, purge or invalidate any credentials committed to git history, and rerun the pipeline after confirming the rotated values have been applied in every environment.

 Keep this file aligned with `docs/production-env.md` whenever env vars change.